HsiangHung/Machine_Learning_Note/Classification/Support Vector Machine/README.md

 Maximize the margin width is equivalent to minimize <a href="https://www.codecogs.com/eqnedit.php?latex=||\vec{w}||" target="_blank"><img src="https://latex.codecogs.com/gif.latex?||\vec{w}||" title="||\vec{w}||" /></a>.

-## 2. SVM Classifier
+### SVM Classifier

 **The following is the best description for SVM I heard** so far from [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models]:

-SVM is used as a linear or non-linear classifier based on the kernel used.
+`SVM is used as a linear or non-linear classifier based on the kernel used.
 If we use a linear kernel, then the classifier and hence the prediction boundary are linear.
 SVMs **learn from the support vectors**, unlike other machine learning models that learn from the correct and incorrect data.
 For example, suppose we have two classes – apples and oranges.
-In that case, SVM learns those examples which are rightmost in apples (an apple resembling an orange) and leftmost in oranges (an orange resembling an apple); that is, they look at the extreme cases.
+In that case, SVM learns those examples which are rightmost in apples (an apple resembling an orange) and leftmost in oranges (an orange resembling an apple); that is, they look at the extreme cases.`

 Therefore, they perform better most of the time.
 Therefore, SVM is less biased by outliers, and not sensitive to overfitting [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models].

 Kernel SVM is particularly useful when the data is not linearly separable.
 Therefore, we take our non – linearly separable dataset, map it to a higher dimension, get a linearly separable dataset, invoke SVM classifier, build a decision boundary for the data [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models].

-## 3. Cost Function
+## 2. Cost Function

 The cost function of SVM is very similar to that of Logistic Regression.
 Looking at it by `y = 1` and `y = 0` separately in below plot (credit from [[Shuyu Luo]][Loss Function(Part III): Support Vector Machine]), the black line is the cost function of Logistic Regression, and the red line is for SVM.
 Please note that the X axis here is the raw model output, θᵀx.